 Elite?
 Under 1:10.

 But here's the thing — most people asking this question aren't running 6:30 miles*.
-Day to day, be honest with yourself.
+Be honest with yourself.
 Use your actual recent 5K or 10K pace to estimate, not your aspirational one.

 Cycling: The Sweet Spot